rucio/documentation/docs/operator/multi_vo_rucio.md

 must be unique for the instance (A long VO name can be enabled for usage if required, as shown in the [`Long VO Name Mapping`](#long-vo-name-mapping) section).
 A more complete description can also be optionally included, along with an email to use for the root of this new VO.
-As the new VO is created its corresponding root account is also created, and has all identities associated with super_root added to it.
+As the new VO is created, its corresponding root account is also created, and has all identities associated with super_root added to it.
 The identities for the VO root can then be configured as usual.